 The Idea

 Pierluigi Vinciguerra, co-founder of databoutique.com, outlined how device fingerprinting is used for cookie-free device tracking and bot detection, both being key inputs to block web scraping operations at scale.
-To effectively and consistently collect a large volume of data, you need to spoof device fingerprints to bypass these systems…that is, unless you’re collecting this data from real-world consumer devices!
+To effectively and consistently collect a large volume of data, you need to spoof device fingerprints to bypass these systems…that is unless you’re collecting this data from real-world consumer devices!

-At Salad, we’ve already built a global network of tens of thousands of residential PCs to lower the cost of cloud computing.
-Could our infrastructure help solve the problem of device fingerprinting for web scraping companies, simply by making spoofing unnecessary?
-After all, PCs on the Salad network already have the exact hardware that web scraping developers are going to great lengths to emulate.
-Better yet, our compute costs are a fraction of major cloud providers and each node comes with high-quality residential IPs inbuilt!
+With SaladCloud, we’ve already built a global network of tens of thousands of residential PCs to lower the cost of cloud computing.
+Could our infrastructure help solve the problem of device fingerprinting for web scraping companies simply by making spoofing unnecessary?
+After all, PCs on the SaladCloud network already have the exact hardware that web scraping developers are going to great lengths to emulate.
+Better yet, our compute costs are a fraction of those of major cloud providers, and each node comes with high-quality residential IPs built into it!

-When we decided to put it to the test, our hunch proved correct: 100% of the 1000+ unique Salad nodes we tested passed both the fingerprinting test and ‘Harrods’ test.
-Read on to learn how we did it, and how to use our network to power your own web scraping at scale.
+When we decided to put it to the test, our hunch proved correct: 100% of the 1000+ unique Salad nodes we tested passed both the fingerprinting test and the ‘Harrods’ test.
+Read on to learn how we did it and how to use our network to power your own web scraping at scale.

 Skipping the Spoof

 Instead of spoofing device hardware, IP address, and other features that are used to detect a bot, we decided to use what we already have: our compute network.
-The Salad Network consists of tens of thousands of unique consumer PCs (or “nodes”), concurrently connected to our centralized servers and receiving containerized workloads to run based on characteristics of the nodes themselves.
+The SaladCloud Network consists of tens of thousands of unique consumer PCs (or “nodes”), concurrently connected to our centralized servers and receiving containerized workloads to run based on characteristics of the nodes themselves.
 We compensate the owners of these nodes for sharing their compute resources.

 Because these nodes typically have powerful GPUs attached, most of the workloads currently running on the network are for generative AI companies.
 However, we suspected these nodes would work well for the web scraping use case because they typically have:

-• Consumer hardware – prevents the need for spoofing device characteristics
+- Consumer hardware – prevents the need for spoofing device characteristics

-• Powerful hardware – Able to run multiple headless or headful browser instances concurrently
+- Powerful hardware – Able to run multiple headless or headful browser instances concurrently

 We already know what hardware is on each machine, what their average internet speeds are, and their IP quality.
 With that in mind, we set up and conducted two tests to verify point #3 – that the hardware on these nodes would obviate the need for device hardware spoofing.